 \subsection{PointConvFormer Block}

-To build deep neural network for various computer vision tasks, we construct bottleneck residual blocks with PointConvFormer layer as its main components.
+To build deep neural networks for various computer vision tasks, we construct bottleneck residual blocks with PointConvFormer layer as its main components.
 The detailed structures of the residual blocks are illustrated in Fig.~\ref{fig:residual_blocks}.
 The input of the residual block is the input point features $X \in \mathbb{R}^{c_{in}}$ along with its coordinates $p \in \mathbb{R}^3$.
 The residual block uses a bottleneck structure, which consists of two branches.
-The residual branch is a linear layer, followed by PointConvFormer layer, followed by another linear layer.
-Following ResNet~\cite{he2016deep,thomas2019kpconv}, we use one-fourth of the input channels in the first linear layer, conduct PointConvFormer with the smaller number of channels, and finally upsample to the amount of output channels.
-This is different from transformers which usually utilizes an expansion-squeeze strategy similar to MobileNet~\cite{howard2017mobilenets}.
-We have found our ResNet-style strategy to reduce the computational cost while maintaining high accuracy.
-The shortcut branch can be formulated in three different ways depending on the output feature size.
-If the output feature has the same cardinality and dimensionality, the shortcut branch is just a identity mapping.
-If the output feature has the same cardinality but with different dimensionality, the shortcut branch is a linear mapping.
-If the output feature has different cardinality, e.g. when the point cloud is downsampled, the shortcut branch can use max-pooling layers to aggregate features.
+The main branch is a linear layer, followed by PointConvFormer layer, followed by another linear layer.
+Following ResNet and KPConv~\cite{he2016deep,thomas2019kpconv}, we use one-fourth of the input channels in the first linear layer, conduct PointConvFormer with the smaller number of channels, and finally upsample to the amount of output channels.
+We have found this strategy to significantly reduce the model size and computational cost while maintaining high accuracy for both PointConv and PointConvFormer.